Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Virginia Tech and its opponents have gone over the current 45.5-point total in three of six games this season.
+- Virginia Tech and its opponents have gone over the current 46-point total in three of six games this season.

-- Saturday's over/under is 5.2 points lower than the two team's combined 50.7 points per game average.
+- Syracuse and its opponents have combined to score more than 46 points in three of seven games this season.

-- This contest's over/under is 2.3 points greater than the 43.2 these two squads combine to surrender per game this season.
+- The two teams combine to score 50.7 points per game, 4.7 more than the total in this contest.

-- Hokies games this season feature an average total of 53.8 points, a number 8.3 points higher than Saturday's over/under.
+- The Hokies and their opponents have scored an average of 53.8 points per game in 2021, 7.8 more than Saturday's total.

-- In 2021, games involving the Orange have averaged a total of 50.8 points, 5.3 more than the set total in this contest.

 Virginia Tech Stats and Trends

-- Virginia Tech has two wins against the spread in six games this season.
+- Thus far this season Virginia Tech has two wins against the spread.

-- This season, the Hokies have one ATS win in two games as a favorite of 3 points or more.

-- Virginia Tech's games this year have hit the over on one of six set point totals (16.7%).
+- Virginia Tech's games this year have hit the over one time in six opportunities (16.7%).

-- When Virginia Tech puts up more than 23.0 points, it is 1-1 against the spread and 1-1 overall.
+- Virginia Tech is 1-1 against the spread and 1-1 overall in games when it records more than 23.0 points.

-- In games that Virginia Tech amasses over 309.0 yards, the team is 1-3 against the spread and 2-2 overall.
+- When Virginia Tech amasses over 309.0 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Hokies have turned the ball over seven times this season, one more turnover than the Orange have forced (6).

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.